 The Silver Comet

-PATH established a partnership between the State, three counties, four cities and several interest groups in 1998 for the purpose of building a trail between Atlanta and the Alabama state line on the abandoned Seaboard Coastline Railroad owned by the Georgia DOT.
-The DOT graciously agreed to have the trail on the right-of-way originally purchased for future commuter rail.
+PATH established a partnership between the State, three counties, four cities and several interest groups in 1998 for the purpose of building a trail between Atlanta and the Alabama state line on the abandoned Seaboard Coastline Railroad owned by the Georgia Department of Transportation (GDOT).
+The GDOT graciously agreed to have the trail on the right-of-way originally purchased for future commuter rail.

-PATH established a steering committee for this trail that introduced the name “Silver Comet Trail” and established the logo.
-Again in 1998 under the leadership of Mr. Kennedy and the PATH Board, chaired by Bill Fowler.
+PATH established a steering committee for this trail that introduced the name “Silver Comet Trail” and chose the logo.
+Again under the leadership of Mr. Kennedy and the PATH Board, chaired by Bill Fowler.
 PATH raised $3.65 million to match over $5 million from public sources.
 The Silver Comet Trail was the centerpiece of this campaign.
 By the end of this campaign, 35 miles of the Comet were built and open to the public.

 The 21st Century

 In 2002, the Board launched a third capital campaign to extend the Silver Comet, build the first phase of the Arabia Mountain Trail, and expand Atlanta’s trail system near Peachtree Battle and Piedmont Park.
 The 2002 campaign netted $5.7 million to match $15 million from public sources to build over 30 miles of new trails.

 PATH completed a 2006 Capital Campaign seeking nine million dollars in private donations to match almost $34 million from public sources to build 50 additional miles of trails.
-PATH designed and built three segments of the BeltLine project, a 22-mile loop around the city, as part of this campaign.
+PATH designed and built three segments of the Atlanta BeltLine Trail, a 33-mile loop around the city, as part of this campaign.

-PATH maintains a staff of three full time and one part time employee and a strong, dedicated board of directors who guide the activities of the organization.
+PATH maintained a staff of three full time and one part time employee and a strong, dedicated board of directors who guide the activities of the organization.
 Cox Enterprises (WSB-TV) provides free office space for the staff making PATH one of the best “investments” for donated money anywhere.
 Over ninety percent of the funds raised from donations are spent building trails.